AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

   recommended, since it's not large or high performance enough.
 You will learn more about where to store your work in :doc:`storage`.

-.. exercise:: Shell-3: [PI, NGRAMS] clone the hpc-examples repository
+.. exercise:: Shell-4: Clone the hpc-examples repository
   :class: exercise-pi, exercise-ngrams

   (Part of a series: :doc:`pi </triton/tut/exercises-pi>`, :doc:`ngrams </triton/tut/exercises-ngrams>`)

+  Do the :ref:`steps above to clone the hpc-examples repository
-  Do the steps above.
-List the directory and verify it matches what you see in the `Github web interface
+  <triton-tut-example-repo>`.
+List the directory from the command line and verify it
+  matches what you see in the view on `Github repo page
   <https://github.com/AaltoSciComp/hpc-examples/>`__.

-  Is your home directory the right place to store this?
+  Is your home directory the right place to store a cloned git repository?

    .. solution::